ergoplatform/ergodocs/docs/node/conf/conf-chain.md

 protocolVersion = 3
 ```

-Blockchain protocol version supported by the client.
+`protocolVersion` specifies the blockchain protocol version supported by the client.

-Please do not increase this value manually; this should be done by client developers.
+> Please do not increase this value manually; this should be done by client developers.

 ### addressPrefix
 ```